CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

      1) Validate the behavior of mixed lipid systems with and without RAS.
      2) Provide input parameters for the macro model resulting in preliminary CG simulation data, CG MD Martini parameterization simulations, or training data.

-    These result in the following parameters to the macro model:
+    These actions result in the following parameters to the macro model:
       1) Diffusion coefficients for the different lipids.
       2) Diffusion coefficients for RAS in the two different orientational states.
       3) Lipid-lipid correlation functions.
       4) Potentials for lipid-RAS and RAS-RAS interactions.
       5) State change rates for RAS.
-17) HMM analysis to determine orientational states of the protein:
-      1) They found RAS is generally in two metastable states in the macro model and three states in the micro model.
+17) Hidden Markov model (HMM) analysis to determine orientational states of the protein: The HMM analysis found RAS is generally in two metastable states in the macro model and three states in the micro model.
 18) Hyperparameter optimization and data augmentation (rotations) on the variational autoencoder model to work for the data for the particular biological system.
 19) MemSurfer to perform basic analysis of membrane simulations (such as local areal densities) in preparation for creating a macro model from CG MD data.